-1. In the "Mode" menu select the "PP+PH" command.
+1. In the "Mode" menu select the "PP+PH" command. - or -

+Click on the corresponding button in the toolbar.
 The O.172 Jitter Generator/Analyzer" window opens.

 Fig. A-70 "O.172 Jitter Generator/Analyzer" window when the auto function is turned off